survivejs/react-book/manuscript/07_implementing_dnd.md

 ...
 ```

 If you run the application now, you'll likely get a bunch of `onMove` related errors.
-We should make `Notes` aware of that.
+We should make `Notes` aware of that:

 **app/components/Notes.jsx**